Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Primal and Dual Formulation of Homogenization

 \subsection{Strong form}

-Let us consider a periodic unit cell $X \subset \mathbb{R}^2$ representing a periodic heterogeneous solid, where its microstructural thermal conductivity second-order tensor is defined by a symmetric matrix function $\bm{A}(\bm{x}):X \to \mathbb{R}_{\rm{ sym}}^{2\times 2}$, which is uniformly positive definite, with each component essentially bounded in $X$.
+Let us consider a periodic unit cell $X \subset \mathbb{R}^2$ representing a periodic heterogeneous solid, where its microstructural thermal conductivity second-order tensor can be represented in the matrix notation as a $2 \times 2$ symmetric matrix $\bm{A}$.
+Its spatial variability within the periodic cell is then expressed as a function of the spatial coordinate~$\bm{x}$ as $\bm{A}(\bm{x}):X \to \mathbb{R}_{\rm{ sym}}^{2\times 2}$, which is uniformly positive definite, with each component essentially bounded in $X$.
 According to the zeroth-order homogenization theory \citep{MICHEL1999109, jikov2012homogenization}, the temperature field $u(\bm{x})$ within the unit cell takes the form

 where $\bm{\xi}^{\rm{T}}\bm{x}$ represents the averaged contribution for the prescribed macroscopic temperature gradient $\bm{\xi}$ and $\widetilde{u}(\bm{x})$ is the micro-fluctuation part caused by the material heterogeneity.
-The temperature fluctuation $\widetilde{u}(\bm{x})$ is a periodic function in the $x_1$ -- $x_2$ plane, $\bm{x}=[x_1, x_2]$.
+The temperature fluctuation $\widetilde{u}(\bm{x})$ is a $X$-periodic function in the $x_1$ -- $x_2$ plane, $\bm{x}=[x_1, x_2]$.